Punge089/mini-etl-sales-pipeline/README.md

 # Mini ETL Sales Pipeline

-A beginner-friendly Data Engineering portfolio project that demonstrates an end-to-end ETL workflow using Python, Pandas, SQL, and SQLite.
+A simple project that demonstrates an end-to-end ETL workflow using Python, Pandas, SQL, and SQLite.

 ## Project Overview